Meg White

-White was born in Grosse Pointe Farms, Michigan, and worked as a chef after finishing high school.
-She met Jack White in the 1990s, and the two married in 1996.
-She began playing the drums in 1997 and formed the White Stripes with Jack that year.
-They divorced in 2000, but continued performing at her insistence and publicly presented themselves as siblings.
-The band's 2001 breakthrough album, White Blood Cells, brought them international fame.
-This, along with the band's three subsequent albums released throughout the decade, established White as a key artist of the 2000s garage rock revival.
+Born and raised in Grosse Pointe Farms, Michigan, White met Jack Gillis in the early 1990s and the two married in 1996, with Jack taking her surname.
+She began playing the drums in 1997, and formed the White Stripes with Jack that year.
+They divorced in 2000, but continued performing at her insistence, presenting themselves to the music press as siblings.
+The band achieved international fame with four acclaimed albums released in the 2000s, establishing White as a leading figure in the decade's rock revival.
+She also had a short stint in acting and modeling, appearing in the 2003 film Coffee and Cigarettes and a 2006 episode of The Simpsons.
+She was married to Jackson Smith from 2009 to 2013.